zarif007/You-Me-and-Solidity/README.md

 You can start writting solidity contracts directly on `https://remix.ethereum.org/` (In the contracts file of remix IDE, there are some demo solidity contracts.
 You can give it a look to these codes.
 But don't worry if you don't understand anything.
 We are going to learn everything to write codes like these and beyond.

+## SPDX License Identifier
+The Solidity compiler encourages to use machine-readable SPDX license identifiers at the top of the contract, mainly for licensing, copyright issues.

+`// SPDX-License-Identifier: MIT`

+There many licence identifier.
+[For more](https://spdx.org/licenses/)

 ## Contract Compilation
 Basically smart contracts compiled into 2 parts.